bm2-lab/PrimeNet/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See [LICENSE](LICENSE) for details.

 ## Contact
 For questions or collaborations, please contact 2251917@tongji.edu.cn or open an issue on GitHub.